farisachugthai/ipython/docs/source/reference.rst

   a = 42
   IPython.embed()

-and within the IPython shell, you reassign `a` to `23` to do further testing of some sort, you can then exit::
+and within the IPython shell, you reassign 'a' to '23' to do further testing of some sort, you can then exit::

   >>> IPython.embed()